Melomaniash/Frostware.Pipe/README.md

 //prints "2" to the console Console.WriteLine(MathF.Round(1.7f));
 ```
-Here we are dividing 3 by 2, rounding it, then printing to the console;
+Here we rounding 1.7, then printing the result to the console;
 Which is fine, but there are 2 main problems with this.

 1. The order of oporations is the opposite of how it is read.